 User Access: Linked Entities and User Types

-In MYOB Advanced, a linked entity is an employee or contact account that is associated with the user.
+In MYOB Acumatica, a linked entity is an employee or contact account that is associated with the user.
 If the user you are creating on the Users (SM201010) form is already defined in the system as an employee or contact account, you can select the appropriate employee or contact name in the Linked Entity box.
 This will cause the system to fill in the relevant elements.

 User types are also used to provide default settings for new users that you create on the Users form.
 For each user type that you define in the system, you can define the set of roles that are available for a user of the type and the default roles to be assigned when a user of this type is created, thus easing the entry of new users of the type.